 The options in modern languages are intended to provide a reading knowledge of modern languages especially relevant to a student's research.
 They assume no prior knowledge of the language in question.
 The goal is to be able to read, with use of a dictionary, a piece of academic prose in the candidate's subject area, and such pieces will be selected for translation in the examination.
-Special classes are provided in French, German, and Italian for Classicists; please inform the Academic Administrative Officer (graduate@classics.ox.ac.uk) if you wish to attend these classes.
+Special classes are provided in French, German, and Italian for Classicists; instructions on how to register for these classes will be circulated before the start of Michaelmas Term.